Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

      -or-
 * Go to [https://repository.axway.com/catalog?q=agents](https://repository.axway.com/catalog?q=agents).

-and search for Install Image for the most recent agents `{agentImage}`.
+and search for Install Image for the most recent agents to download as `{agentImage}`.

 **Step 2**: Download the install version of the zip file from the Axway repository.